catalyst-cloud/catalystcloud-docs/source/getting-started/additional-information.rst

 ********

 Everything on Catalyst Cloud happens inside of a ``project``.
-You can use projects to separate the different things that you work on.
-For example, you can create a project for each organisation you work with, or one for each branch you have inside a single organisation.
+You can use projects to separate out the different things that you work on.
+For example, you can create a project for each organisation you work with, or one for each branch you have inside of a single organisation.
 Because of the isolation between projects, anything you do in one project cannot effect any other project(s).
 You can change which project you are working in on the dashboard, with the dropdown in the top left corner.